fisherynwa/multi_pfa/README.txt

   ###############################################################
-   The code for the case_study was run in the following environment:
+   The code for the "case_study" script was run in the following environment:

 R version 4.2.1 (2022-06-23 ucrt)
 Platform: x86_64-w64-mingw32/x64 (64-bit)